fastify/fluent-json-schema/README.md

 ## Validation

-Fluent schema **doesn't** validate a JSON schema.
-However there are many libraries that can do that for you.
+Fluent schema **does not** validate a JSON schema.
+However, many libraries can do that for you.
-Below a few examples using [AJV](https://ajv.js.org/)
+Below a few examples using [AJV](https://ajv.js.org/):

     npm install ajv --save